MaoZiming/papers/3-storage-systems/38-gfs.md

 * Separation of control plane (namespace) and data plane (chunk servers) allows for scalability.
 * contact closest servers to propagate data.
 * primary propagate order. (after data is propagated)

+## Pipelining writes
+* Why pipeline write?
+	- Fully utilize each machine's bandwidth
+		+ each machine's full bandwidth is used to transfer the data as fast as possible, rather than divided among multiple recipient
+	- Avoid network bottlenecks and high-latency links
+		+ each machine forwards the data to the "closest" machine in the network topology that has not received it
+	- Minimize latency:
+		+ pipelining the data transfer over TPC connections
+		+ once a chunkserver receives some data, it starts forwarding right away

+## Questions:
+* Data consistency is unclear.
+* Concurrent *successful* mutations leave the region undefined but consistent: all clients see the same data, but it may not reflect what any one mutation has written.
+  * WHY IS THAT successful?
+* A failed mutation makes the region inconsistent (hence also undefined): different clients may see different data at different times.